JuLi0n21/osu-progressCLI/README.md

 - [ ] api endpoint for custome querys
 - [ ] pp calc for potenial scores on scorepage
 - [ ] charts on score page (performance over time with filters)
+- [ ] replace modtext with mod icons in recent score
 - [ ] importer for [circle-tracker](https://github.com/FunOrange/circle-tracker)
 - [ ] add more stuff to the beatmap helper (images maybe) if someone asks or i need it i guess?